Heblin2003/Deep_learning_projects/README.md

 ### 1. AND, OR GATE - using SINGLE LAYER PERCEPTRON , XOR gate using MULTIPLE LAYER PERCEPTRON this uses numpy instead of tensorflow to build the network are posted here->AND_OR_XOR.ipynb

-### 2. Classification on medical images using transfer learning and fine tuning ->
+### 2. Classification on medical images using transfer learning and fine tuning ->medical_img_classification.ipynb